 The finger of death was waving in my face before I could take a step back, and a string of Mexican curses flew from those full lips before she settled into English so I could understand her threats.
 “You know where is the coffee.
 I am not your… servant.”

 “Well, technically…” I would have sworn her pupils took on a red glow.
 Swallowing, I amended what I was going to say.
 “He takes it with a one sugar and enough cream that it’s almost tan.”
-Her eyebrows rose in a condescending, it’s-about-damn-time-you-recognized-your-b
+Her eyebrows rose in a condescending, it’s-about-damn-time-you-recognized-your-better manner before she turned to open the refrigerator.
+Trying to recover at least a modicum of self-esteem, I straightened and started back upstairs.
+“Now, I’m going to make my phone call.
+See if you can keep the whore-like moaning to a minimum.”

 Another bubble of swearing followed me up the stairs before I could hear the same gutter-bred mouth singing sweetly, “Buenos días, Señor Sheppard.
 Me llamo Alita.”